 How long does it take for someone to show their true colors?

-If someone is trying to put on a front, as they might early on in a relationship in order to impress their new partner or friend, it may start to falter after a few months together -- either because they have grown comfortable enough with the other person to realize that it’s not necessary, or because they have simply grown tired.
+If someone is trying to put on a front, as they might early on in a relationship to impress their new partner or friend, it may start to falter after a few months together – either because they have grown comfortable enough with the other person to realize that it’s not necessary, or because they have simply grown tired.

-A good way to identify someone’s “true colors” is by paying close attention to their actions rather than their words.
-It is easy for someone to tell stories in which they appear as the hero, but it is much harder to live with bravery and empathy.
-This is why it is a good idea to spend time with a person, because you see him or her in a variety of situations.
-With time, you will see how this person reacts in stressful situations, moments of grief, moments of financial instability, moments of vulnerability, and moments of loss.
-This will give you a well-rounded idea of who this person is, not just at their greatest moments.
+An effective way to identify someone’s “true colors” might be by paying close attention to their actions rather than their words.
+For example, it can be easy for someone to tell stories in which they appear as the hero, but much harder to live with bravery and empathy.
+Therefore, it can be wise to spend time with a person, because you see them in a variety of situations.
+With time, you can see how this person reacts in stressful situations, moments of grief, moments of financial instability, moments of vulnerability, and moments of loss.
+This can give you a well-rounded idea of who this person is, not just at their greatest moments.